top of page

 All costs must be included without VAT.

 Yes.
-Applicants who are not successful in this Open Call (2025) are encouraged to reapply with revised or strengthened proposals in 2026 and beyond.
+Applicants who are not successful in a previous Open Call to ESA Phi-Lab Ireland are encouraged to reapply with revised or strengthened proposals this year.
 ESA Phi-Lab Ireland intends to provide feedback to assist interested parties engage with future Open Calls.

 EVALUATION